alialkhatib/alialkhatib.github.io/_posts/2012-11-13-twitter-call-limits-and-sad-faces.md

   </div>

   <div>
     But what if you want to pull all of the tweets that Bill Nye has made?
-That&#8217;s <strong>1</strong>&nbsp;call as well.
-It&#8217;s a completely separate call.
+That's <strong>1</strong> call as well.
+It's a completely separate call.
   </div>

   <div>